dx7/ffmpegtutorial/ffmpeg.md

-## An ffmpeg and SDL Tutorial
+# An ffmpeg and SDL Tutorial

 ### or

-## How to Write a Video Player in

-Less Than 1000 Lines
+# How to Write a Video Player in Less Than 1000 Lines

-Page 1 2 3 4 5 6 7 End Prev Home Next &nbsp_place_holder;
+### UPDATE 2020: WIP to use the most recent versions of ffmpeg.

-# UPDATE: This tutorial is up to date as of February 2015.
+###### UPDATE: This tutorial is up to date as of February 2015.

 ffmpeg is a wonderful library for creating video applications or even general purpose utilities. ffmpeg takes care of all the hard work of video processing